-- 1. Assignments must be upload into Canvas on or before the due date by midnight, unless otherwise arranged and approved by the instructor. - 2.
+- 1. Assignments must be upload into Canvas on or before the due date (typically Sundays) by midnight, unless otherwise arranged and approved by the instructor. - 2.
 Tests and assignments are due on the dates listed on the course schedule and Canvas.
 Late papers and tests are not accepted. - a.
 If due to extreme extenuating circumstances, the student is unable to turn a paper in on time, the student must contact the instructor before the paper is due, failure to do so will result in your paper not being accepted.
-To complete a Contract for Adjusted Assignment Due Date Form see your instructor.
-This will result in an automatic 10% grade reduction for that assignment.
+This will result in an automatic 10% grade reduction for that

+- assignment.
 (Remember you need at least a B- in this course to satisfy graduation requirements. - b.
 Extra Credit: There are no extra credit assignments planned for this course at this time. - c.
 There will be no re-write opportunity for assignments in this class.
 If you have questions about the assignment please reach out for clarification.